 Sadly, that experience has probably happened to everyone who shops online at one time or another.
 So much of the post-purchase experience in ecommerce is about perception – how an order looks to the customer tells him how much you care about your brand, your products, and most importantly, your buyers.
 Don’t make people think you’re a sloppy mess when you’re not.

 How are your fulfillment operations making you look from your customer’s perspective?
 Consider these factors:

 - Set accuracy goals – then exceed them.
-Develop strict standards for your fulfillment operations, whether it’s with your outsourced partner or your internal warehouse staff.
+Develop strict standards for your fulfillment operations, whether with your outsourced partner or your internal warehouse staff.
 Identify any processes that might interfere with accuracy (like comingled bins or items with similar SKU numbers or attributes stocked next to each other) and fix them to reduce human error.
-With today’s technology and customer demands, a fulfillment accuracy rate under 99.6% is considered less-than-stellar nowadays.
+With today’s technology and customer demands, a fulfillment accuracy rate under 99.6% is considered less-than-stellar.

 Download our resource guide with even more tips – and keep checking back to learn other ways that fulfillment can impact customer satisfaction!